-About The Office For Legal Complaints
+About the Office for Legal Complaints

-Those who use legal services do so at some of life's most significant milestones, whether embarking on a fresh domestic chapter in a newly purchased home, ending relationships, or seeking redress for a personal injury.
-The Office for Legal Complaints (OLC), an arm's length body of the Ministry of Justice (MoJ), administers an independent ombudsman scheme to resolve complaints by consumers about legal services - the scheme is known as the Legal Ombudsman (LeO).
+Those who use legal services do so at some of life's most significant milestones, whether embarking on a fresh chapter in a newly purchased home, ending relationships, or seeking redress for a personal injury.
+The Office for Legal Complaints (OLC), an arm's length body of the Ministry of Justice (MoJ), overseen by the Legal Services Board (LSB), administers an independent ombudsman scheme to resolve complaints by consumers about legal services - the scheme is known as the Legal Ombudsman (LeO).
 Something somewhere has gone wrong when people contact the Legal Ombudsman.
-The people who use the scheme have experienced disappointment and possibly distress when accessing legal services and attempts to resolve the matter locally have failed.
-It is incumbent on the Legal Ombudsman to apply effort, energy, and focus to deliver the highest-quality service, in reasonable timeframes, professionally and with transparency.
+The people who use the scheme have experienced disappointment and possibly distress when accessing legal services and attempts to resolve the matter with the legal services provider have failed.
+It is incumbent on the Legal Ombudsman to apply effort, energy, and focus to deliver the highest-quality service, in reasonable time frames, professionally and with transparency.

 The Legal Ombudsman is independent and impartial.
-When it receives complaints the service is free to consumers and costs are recovered from legal service providers.
+The service is free to consumers and costs are recovered from legal service providers.